You are here

 The United States and Cambodia meet regularly under our 2006 Trade and Investment Framework Agreement (TIFA), which provides a platform for addressing bilateral issues and coordinating on regional and multilateral issues.
-For information on upcoming U.S. meetings with Cambodia, see the Calendar of Events page.

 The United States remains Cambodia’s largest trading partner and export market.
 Cambodia is currently our 66th largest goods trading partner with $4.3 billion in total (two way) goods trade during 2018.
 Goods exports totaled $447 million; goods imports totaled $3.8 billion.
 The U.S. goods trade deficit with Cambodia was $3.4 billion in 2018.

 According to the Department of Commerce, U.S. exports of goods to Cambodia supported an estimated 1 thousand jobs in 2015 (latest data available).

 Cambodia was the United States' 104th largest goods export market in 2018.

 U.S. goods exports to Cambodia in 2018 were $447 million, up 11.6% ($46 million) from 2017 and up 189.7% from 2008.

 The top export categories (2-digit HS) in 2018 were: vehicles ($290 million), food waste, animal feed ($27 million), machinery ($24 million), paper, paperboard ($12 million), and hides and skins ($9 million).

 U.S. total exports of agricultural products to Cambodia totaled $62 million in 2018.
 Leading domestic export categories include: soybean meal ($13 million), distillers grains ($12 million), prepared food ($6 million), beef & beef products ($5 million), and hides & skins ($4 million).